nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 By default, a QoS policy that is assigned to a network will apply only to that network's internal ports (for dhcp, load balancing, etc.).
 In the future, we may wish to override this restriction (in order, for example, to limit ingress traffic from routers on an external network).
-(For details, see neutron.objects.qos.rule.QosRule).
+For details, see neutron.objects.qos.rule.QosRule.

 The following database objects are defined in schema:

 * QosPolicy: directly maps to the conceptual policy resource.
-* QosNetworkPolicyBinding, QosPortPolicyBinding: define an attachment between a neutron resource and a QoS policy.
+* QosNetworkPolicyBinding and QosPortPolicyBinding: define an attachment between a neutron resource and a QoS policy.
 * QosBandwidthLimitRule: defines the ingress bandwidth limit rule type, characterized by a max kbps and a max burst kbps.